If I am to speak ten minutes, I need a week for preparation; if fifteen minutes, three days; if half an hour, two days; if an hour, I am ready now.

 I have not failed.
 I've just found 10,000 ways that do not work.

-Submitted by ashaj over 6 years ago
+Submitted by ashaj almost 7 years ago

 The creative adult is the child who survived after the world tried killing them, making them “grown up”.
 The creative adult is the child who survived the blandness of schooling, the unhelpful words of bad teachers, and the nay-saying ways of the world.

-Submitted by Rogier almost 6 years ago
+Submitted by Rogier about 6 years ago

 Fantasy is true, of course.
 It isn't factual, but it is true.